A Self-Reflecting Formal Language: The natural numbers

 \section{The natural numbers}

 The symbols $`0\q$ and $`\S\q$ have arities 0 and 1, respectively.
-Using these symbols, we can write the terms $`0\q$, $`\S0\q$, $`\S\S0\q$ and so on, which are the standard numerals; we call them the \textit{natural numbers} of reflectica.
+Using these symbols, we can write the expressions $`0\q$, $`\S0\q$, $`\S\S0\q$ and so on, which are the standard numerals; we call them the \textit{natural numbers} of reflectica.

-The term $`0\q$ denotes itself, this is postulated by the axiom $\val(`0\q)=`0\q$.
-If the value of a term $\tau$ is a natural number, then the term $`\S\q\cdot\tau$ denotes the successor of this natural number.
+The expression $`0\q$ refers to itself, this is postulated by the axiom $\val(`0\q)=`0\q$.
+If the value of an expression $\tau$ is a natural number, then the expression $`\S\q\cdot\tau$ refers to the successor of that natural number.
 Accordingly, we have the introduction rule